MyLightIsOn/heuristics-docs/README.md

-# A11yBase Heuristic Learning System
+# A11y Heuristics Learning System

-Welcome to the **A11yBase **—a user-centered accessibility learning tool designed to help teams build more inclusive digital experiences from the start.
+Welcome to the **A11y Heuristics **—a user-centered accessibility learning tool designed to help teams build more inclusive digital experiences from the start.

 ## What is the ABD System?